 Unlike other military weapons, cyber warfare can be secretive and elegant.
 Military strength is becoming more technological and less physical.
 Cybersecurity and cyber insurance are rising as a result of cyber warfare among nations (as well as companies).

-Politics and international relations will be shaped upon the strength of cyber capabilities.
-Although it is difficult to trace cyber attacks, the global threat of cyber warfare is increasing and must be publicly discussed in order to form an international agreement of cyber warfare use as a military weapon.
+Politics and international relations will be shaped by the strength of cyber capabilities.
+Although it is difficult to trace cyber attacks, the global threat of cyber warfare is increasing and must be publicly discussed in order to form an international agreement on cyber warfare use as a military weapon.